AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/manage-users-connect.md

 1. <xref:create-group> in AVEVA Connect.

-   - The User group is built-in and applies to all users by default.
+   - The User group is built-in.

    - Add additional groups if you want to control individual access to folders (namespaces in AVEVA Data Hub), or for use within AVEVA Data Hub to control permissions.